 The 4th of July is all about celebrating our independence as Americans.
-Family time around the grill, campfires and watching fireworks is a must.
-However, it is also a time for minor and major burns from cooking, grilling, camping, fireworks, sparklers and anything else where fire is concerned.
+Family time around the grill, campfires, and watching fireworks is a must.
+However, it is also a time for minor and major burns from cooking, grilling, camping, fireworks, sparklers, and anything else where the fire is concerned.
 In chapter three of our Summer Safety Series, we will discuss the degrees of burns and what to do.

-Can you tell the difference from a minor burn and a major burn?
+Can you tell the difference between a minor burn and a major burn?

 For ALL Burns, you should immediately: